Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
 1. Tester knows that every index card that rotates has a **More on back-->**
+1. Tester knows the content of each **Lesson** card.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
-1. navigate to **lesson** page.
+1. navigate to **Lesson** page.
 1. Click every single index card and make sure text is appropriately displayed on both sides

 #### Document Result(s):
-1. Documentation of any index card that has poor UX, the side the poor UX was on, the resolution, and device used.
+1. Documentation of any index card that has poor UX, the side the poor UX was on, the resolution, and browser/device used.
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 <!-- end new content section -->
 ## Program Tests